CU-DBMI/set-website/_posts/2023-10-04-Data-Quality-Checks.md

     style components fill:#fff
 ```

-_Diagram showing data contracts as __generalized and reusable "component" verifications__ being checked through contracts and raising an error if they aren't met or continuing operations if they are met._
+_Diagram showing data contracts as __generalized and reusable "component" testing__ being checked through contracts and raising an error if they aren't met or continuing operations if they are met._

 We often need to verify a certain components surrounding data in order to ensure it meets minimum standards.
 The word "component" is used here from the context of [component-based software design](https://en.wikipedia.org/wiki/Component-based_software_engineering) to group together reusable, modular qualities of the data where sometimes we don't know (or want) to specify granular aspects (such as schema, type, column name, etc).